Bioconductor/bioconductor.org/content/about/removed-packages.md

 <li><a href="/packages/3.4/data/annotation/html/org.Tgondii.eg.db.html">org.Tgondii.eg.db</a></li>
 </ul>

-7 software packages were marked as deprecated, to be fixed or removed in the next release.
+9 software package and 1 experimental data packages were marked as deprecated, to be removed in the next release.

 ## Packages removed with Bioconductor 3.4 release